tahopen/pentaho-commons-json/README.md

 How to build
 --------------

-Pentaho Commons JSON uses the maven framework.
+Tahopen Commons JSON uses the maven framework.

 #### Pre-requisites for building the project: